 Mark Mobius, the brain behind Mobius Capital Partners, is a voice to reckon with in the emerging markets scene.
-The pioneer of emerging market investing says that he is very bullish on Brazil, Russia, India, and China (BRIC), oil, and gold.
+The pioneer of emerging markets investing says that he is very bullish on Brazil, Russia, India, and China (BRIC) oil and gold.

-Mark Mobius has voiced his sentiments in these assets despite the bloodbath witnessed in emerging market stocks in 2019.
-Mark Mobius believes that despite this year’s market setbacks, BRIC stocks are about to make a comeback.
-These emerging markets have massive growth potential, and more so, have proven that they can hold strong sustained earnings.
+He has voiced his sentiments about these assets despite the bloodbath witnessed in emerging market stocks in 2019.
+Mobius believes that despite this year’s market setbacks, BRIC stocks are about to make a comeback.
+These emerging markets have massive growth potential and, more importantly, have proven that they can hold strong sustained earnings.

 India, for instance, has been enjoying the Modi reforms and the ongoing China-US trade war.
 Unlike China, India’s export market is not facing any hindrances or punitive tariffs.
 Additionally, the South Asian country has a vast consumer market, which will further help sustain its record economic growth projections.

-Its manufacturing sector grew through it and India’s economic growth rate breached levels of 8% two years after Modi’s takeover.
+The manufacturing sector grew through it [r1] and India’s economic growth rate breached levels of 8% two years after Modi’s takeover.
 Consequently, the country could effectively handle demonetization reforms as well as the harmonized goods and services tax introduction.

-2018, however, came with its unique challenges and consumers began to trim their spending as a credit crunch began to bite.
-India’s credit shortfall has been caused by an instability in its massive shadow-banking sector.
-The nation’s large non-bank lenders have consequently cut back on lending, adversely affecting the property and automotive industries that rely on consumer lending.
+2018, however, came with its own unique challenges and consumers started to trim their spending as a credit crunch began to bite.
+India’s credit shortfall has been caused by instability in its massive shadow-banking sector.
+The nation’s large non-bank lenders have consequently cut back on lending, which has adversely affected the property and automotive industries that rely on consumer lending.

-This shortfall has leftover 15% of the population that relied on shadow banking for easy loans, without access to credit.
-India’s homegrown automotive industry led by champions like Maruti Suzuki India, Tata Motors and Mahindra & Mahindra East Asia consequently posted losses in the mid-year 2019 financial reports.
+This shortfall has left the over 15% of the population that relied on shadow banking for easy loans without access to credit.
+India’s homegrown automotive industry – led by champions like Maruti Suzuki India, Tata Motors, and Mahindra & Mahindra East Asia – consequently posted losses in the mid-year 2019 financial reports.

-Its over-reliance on domestic spending has caused the economic slowdown in India.
+Over-reliance on domestic spending has caused the economic slowdown in India.
 Over 60% of the country’s GDP comes from its massive household consumption market.
-The Indian middle class has been the engine of the past few years’ economic growth, unlike China, which has been more focused on exports.
+Unlike China, which has been more focused on exports, the Indian middle class has been the engine of the past few years’ economic growth.

 Modi’s government is, however, changing its outlook and embracing the East Asia growth model built on trade and investments.
 An investment-led economic growth model will help to create a sustainable growth pattern.

-India’s recent efforts in reforming its labor laws are steadily increasing private sector investments, increasing employment opportunities and higher incomes.
+India’s recent efforts in reforming its labor laws are steadily increasing private sector investments, increasing employment opportunities, and providing higher incomes.
 These steps will help deflect the effects of the credit crunch and boost savings rates.

 The Indian demand for gold has also shrunk, dropping to the lowest it has been since 2016.
-International demand for the precious metal has soared, pushing up the prices as demand increased.
+International demand for the precious metal has soared, pushing up the price as demand increases.
 The elevated prices, coupled with a weakened economy, have deterred Indian buyers from buying gold as has been the custom.
-Consequently, India, known as the second-largest consumer of gold bullion, has seen its market shrink to a 700-ton range, down from its 760.4-ton in 2018, and 771.2 tons in 2017.
+Consequently India, known as the second-largest consumer of gold bullion, has seen its market shrink to a 700-ton range, down from its 760.4 tons in 2018, and 771.2 tons in 2017.

-The inflows into gold-backed ETFs have also stalled with the SPDR Gold Trust staying put through September.
+The inflows into gold-backed ETFs have also stalled, with the SPDR Gold Trust staying put through September.
 The annual Dhanteras gold sales remained unimpressive too.
-Gold sellers in India, nevertheless, believe that the demand is just deferred because of the precious metal’s high prices and that it will pick up with time.
+Gold sellers in India, nevertheless, believe that the demand is just deferred because of the precious metal’s high prices and that it will pick up over time.

 With the Indian government taking measures to stimulate economic growth further, it seems like gold will make a comeback in the country in 2020.
-It is therefore expected that the precious metal’s demand in India might rise to over 850 tons in 2020.
+It is therefore expected that demand for the precious metal in India might rise to over 850 tons in 2020.

-The emerging markets fund specialist says that China’s economy will keep rising at a 5 to 7 percent range for the next decade.
-The Chinese wage levels are growing at a high rate, but the privatization of the economy will help absorb the demand.
+The emerging markets fund specialist says that China’s economy will keep rising at a 5 to 7 percent rate for the next decade.
+Chinese wage levels are growing at a high rate, but the privatization of the economy will help absorb the demand.

-As the nation’s state-owned businesses open up for private investment, more foreign direct investment will come in boosting the economy.
-It is, therefore, quite evident that China will grow faster than its Western counterparts will in the next few years.
+As the nation’s state-owned businesses open up for private investment, more foreign direct investment will come in, boosting the economy.
+It is, therefore, quite evident that China will grow faster than its Western counterparts in the next few years.

 Consumer spending has been understandably low in the East Asia country as its economy cools down because of a protracted trade war with the US.
-China, known as the world’s largest producer and importer of gold, has just like India dealt with a lower demand for the precious metal in 2019.
+China, known as the world’s largest producer and importer of gold, has dealt with a lower demand for the precious metal in 2019, just like India.

-Gold sellers cite high prices as a deterrent for consumer purchases, saying that perchance prices were to drop by 30%, sales would pick up once more.
+Gold sellers cite high prices as a deterrent for consumer purchases, saying that were purchase prices to drop by 30%, sales would pick up once more.
 The World Gold Council has reckoned that the drop in demand has been because of lessened investment demand.

-The emerging market investment professional, therefore, tells investors to hold at least 10% gold in their investment portfolios.
+The emerging markets investment professional, therefore, tells investors to hold at least 10% gold in their investment portfolios.
 It is highly probable that the Fed will do what it can to keep the USD weak as per President Trump’s wishes.
 This move, however, might start a race to the bottom as more and more central banks experiment with their currency values to weaken them as well.
-The fact is, eventually, the world will realize that fiat has little value and turn to gold.
-The precious retains its value in times of market volatility.
+The fact is, however, that eventually the world will realize that fiat has little value and turn to gold.
+The precious metal always retains its value in times of market volatility.

 Therefore, central banks around the world are hoarding gold at unprecedented rates as they prepare for a debased USD.
 Even though domestic demand for gold in China has lessened, the Chinese central bank is a leading gold buyer.